SwiftERM Hyper-personalisation for ecommerce email marketing

 2. INCREASE PRODUCTIVITY WITH WORKPLACE INCENTIVES

 Everyone likes to be recognised for their hard work — so much so that 78% of employees report that they would work harder if they were better recognized for their efforts.
 Considering the amount of manpower needed to operate warehouses and distribution centres, workplace incentives present a valuable opportunity to motivate employees and thereby increase productivity and boost the bottom line.
-From annual bonuses to employee referral programs to company-hosted celebrations, there are any number of ways to better incentivise your workforce and improve labour efficiency.
+From annual bonuses to employee referral programs to company-hosted celebrations, there are several ways to better incentivise your workforce and improve labour efficiency.

 3. ESTABLISH ADVANCED SHIPPING NOTIFICATION

 This one might seem like a no-brainer, but many distribution centres still haven’t implemented electronically transmitted advanced shipping notifications.
 Relying on regular shipping and receiving schedules isn’t always a safe option — delays and disruptions are a fact of life and can cause deviations in those schedules and issues throughout the warehouse.
-By leveraging electronic advanced shipping notifications within purchase order and inventory management functions, it’s possible to plan labor with greater certainty.
+By leveraging electronic advanced shipping notifications within purchase order and inventory management functions, it’s possible to plan labour with greater certainty.
 Order fulfillment and transportation can be adjusted to ensure that proper service time requirements are met, and that transport modes are optimised to keep costs down.

 Best Practices for Your Supply Chain